martinberlin/udpx/README.md

     //#define RGBW
     // It defaults to this.
 We are using R,G,B on our led matrix part of the firmware since with White needs 4 bytes per pixel

-**Note:** Using a RGB / RGBW enforces you to update that line but also the [Neopixel class features](https://github.com/Makuna/NeoPixelBus/wiki/NeoPixelBus-object#neo-features) depending on the addressable leds you use (/lib/src/pixels/src/pixels.cpp)
+**Note:** Switching between RGB to RGBW enforces you to update that line but also the [Neopixel class features](https://github.com/Makuna/NeoPixelBus/wiki/NeoPixelBus-object#neo-features) depending on the addressable leds you use (/lib/src/pixels/src/pixels.cpp) Please refer to the Neopixels wiki on the right way to do this correctly for your Led stripe.

 ### History